muratk3n/thirdwave/en/tweets/2019/week41.md

 I want to see more boring people, innovating quietly.
 Gov can lead the way, funding, de-patenting.
 Much of that energy is stll alive today, USG can still fund some cool stuff, and spur innovation.
-We only need to shut the cacerolada that is around the fake center-of-gravity / celebrity.
+We only need to shut the cacerolada that is around the fake center-of-gravity, celebrity.

 *2019-10-9 11:53:16*